Bede is an artist with a long time interest in the lives of saints.

-Three Latin words comprise the term, beatific vision- beatus, happy, and the verb, facere, to make, and finally, visio, which means sight.
-In other words, the beatific vision is a sight that makes one happy.
+Three Latin words comprise the phrase, beatific vision; beatus, happy, the verb, facere, to make, and finally, visio, which means sight.
+In other words, a beatific vision is a sight that makes one happy.
 What is the cause for happiness?
 It is the sight of God the Trinity.

 7. Complete Fulfillment: Beatitude

 Finally, we come to the experience of the ultimate reality of heaven: beatitude.
 This experience flows from the vision of God.
 St. Thomas Aquinas defines beatitude as the perfect good that satisfies the inmost desire of the rational being.
 “Only the uncreated and infinite good,” he says, “can fully satisfy the desire of a creature which conceives universal good.”

 In other words, nothing finite, be it pleasures, riches, talents, power, or prestige, can ultimately satisfy the hunger for infinite happiness found within the human heart.